cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 - A PostDoc
 - An Assistant Professor
 - A Tenured Professor
-- _A PhD working in a research institution_
+- _A PhD working in a institution that do research_
 - _A PhD working in R&D at a company_

 Therefore, if you have a strong passion for research and don't like teaching, then there are other ways to be a researcher outside academia.